Institute Policies

 Academic Honesty Policy

-Academic Integrity in the School
+Academic Integrity at the Institute

 Excellence requires freedom.
 Honesty and integrity are prerequisites of this freedom.
-Academic honesty in the advancement of skills and knowledge requires that all students and instructors respect the integrity of one another’s work and recognize the importance of acknowledging and safeguarding intellectual property.
+Academic honesty in the advancement of skills and knowledge requires that all learners and instructors respect the integrity of one another’s work and recognize the importance of acknowledging and safeguarding intellectual property.

-As members of an academic community, students and faculty assume certain responsibilities.
+As members of an academic community, learners and faculty assume certain responsibilities.
 One of these responsibilities is to engage in honest communication.
 Academic dishonesty is a serious violation of the trust upon which an academic community depends.
 The Institute Academic Honesty Policy is both an articulation of the kinds of behaviors that violate this trust and the means by which that trust is safeguarded and restored.
-All students, staff, and faculty in the Institute must abide by the Academic Honesty Policy.
+All learners, staff, and faculty in the Institute must abide by the Academic Honesty Policy.

 Violations of Academic Honesty